-Offense: Disrespect to a School Employee Consequences:
+Offense: Disrespect to a School Employee

 - 1. Suspended out-of-school 1 day

 - 2. Suspended out-of-school 3 days

 - 3. Suspended out-of-school 5 days

 - 4. Suspended out-of-school 10 days

 - 5. Expulsion proceedings begin

-- NOTE -Blatant disrespect will result with consequence #3 above

 Offense: Possession of, Distribution of, Consumption of, or Under the Influence of Illegal Drugs or Alcohol